 Does attending a Zedu course contribute towards attaining accreditation as a sonographer in Australia?

-No. Australian universities that offer medical ultrasound training courses will not recognise the skills and knowledge gained through attendance at one of our courses for the purposes of gaining entry into a post-graduate Diploma of Medical Ultrasound.
+No. Australian universities that offer medical ultrasound training courses such as a sonography course will not recognise the skills and knowledge gained through attendance at one of our courses for the purposes of gaining entry into a post-graduate Diploma of Medical Ultrasound.

 Zedu courses are recognised by the relevant professional medical colleges for the purposes of continuing medical education (CME) or continuing professional development (CPD).